Oil3/Mkv-Quicklook/README.md

 ### Please let know what video or audio codecs if a video doesn't work properly, playback should be immediate and instant, no matter the video file size.

 ## To do
-Intel: I need to finish compiling properly
+̶I̶n̶t̶e̶l̶:̶ ̶I̶ ̶n̶e̶e̶d̶ ̶t̶o̶ ̶f̶i̶n̶i̶s̶h̶ ̶c̶o̶m̶p̶i̶l̶i̶n̶g̶ ̶p̶r̶o̶p̶e̶r̶l̶y̶

 ## Acknowledgment
+The extension leverages the LGPL2.1-licensed ffmpeg libraries avcodec, avfilter, avutil, swscale, avdevice, avformat, and swresample.
-Includes a few 'ffmpeg' libraries, which are licenced in LGPL2.1, in the "Frameworks" folder inside the plugin, itself inside the application bundle.
+You can find them inside Frameworks folder inside the plugin, itself inside the application bundle.
+You can also use your own ffmpeg libraries, however in that case you might have to rebuild the app.
 The source code is in the ffmpeg folder of this repository.
-You can always use your own ffmpeg libraries, however in that case you might have to rebuild the project to comply with sandboxing rules.

 Besides the former, 100% Swift -no html, no js, and 100% native with no Webkit.